How y’all doing, forex friends?

 - Moreover, this marks the sixth consecutive month of improving readings.

-- Additional commentary noted that “stronger domestic demand in March, especially among energy sector clients.”
+- The additional commentary noted that “stronger domestic demand in March, especially among energy sector clients.”

 - Regarding production, commentary from the report highlight that “the latest upturn [was] the steepest recorded for over three years.”